 When it comes to refrigeration, every facility has its own unique storage needs.
 Research laboratories may need to hold critical biological samples at a steady temperature or risk compromising a timely study, while some medical clinics may just need to keep ice packs on hand for patients with muscle pain.

 Navigating the industry of scientific, medical, and laboratory refrigeration can be a daunting task.
 For many, the temptation to just purchase an inexpensive "dorm fridge" off the floor of a chain store is an easy solution.
-That decision, however, can be extremely dangerous and ultimately, far more expensive than investing in a quality appliance specifically engineered for the scientific industry’s storage needs.
+That decision, however, can be extremely dangerous and ultimately, far more expensive than investing in a quality equipment specifically engineered for the scientific industry’s storage needs.
 Temperature fluctuation can destroy the effectiveness of vaccines, meaning that a $199 dormitory refrigerator now has a much higher cost when you consider the expenses of the potentially life-saving materials being stored.

 One of the key differences in medical or laboratory refrigeration and household refrigeration comes down to the freezer.
 While most residential refrigerators include a freezer compartment, the CDC strongly discourages the use of combination refrigerator-freezers for any kind of vaccine storage.
 The same applies to any sort of laboratory refrigeration needs.